 The big news: Indian troops reportedly foil China’s incursion bid in Ladakh, and 9 other top stories

-Other headlines: Donald Trump blamed both sides for the Charlottesville violence, and two Goa beach shack owners were arrested on drug charges.
+Other headlines: Donald Trump said both sides should be blamed for the Charlottesville violence, and two Goa beach shack owners were arrested on drug charges.

 A look at the headlines right now: